Running a large hotel venue in Dubai comes with a unique set of challenges.

 They are not constantly downloading a new app for each restaurant.
 This makes Orderlina the preferred option for hotel and restaurant chains.
 Independent hotels and restaurants are able to benefit from an ordering platform without the investment required to build an app.

-Revenue is increased as more orders are placed with the convenience of an ordering platform.
+Due to more orders, the revenue boosts with the convenience of an ordering platform.
 Guests have the option of how to interact with the venue

 There is always resistance when adopting new technology.
 F&B cannot afford to slow down while rolling out a new order managing system.

-Current Orderlina engagements have shown that during a typical pre-start meeting is all the time required to bring staff up to speed with the new ordering platform.
+Current Orderlina engagements have shown that during a typical pre-start.
+Meeting acts as an all the time requirement as it brings staff up to speed with the new ordering platform.